RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 Her worst fears of being kidnapped while she slept immediately and unhelpfully spang to mind.

-The normal thrum of washing machines and dishwashers was missing.
+The normal thrum of her washing machine and the dishwasher was missing.
 The hum she couldn't stop her computer from making was gone.

 The ground was impossibly soft.